Skip to main content

 What did the study consist of?

-• All patients were randomly assigned to receive clofarabine and cytarabine or cytarabine, daunorubicin, and etoposide as their first treatment course
+• All patients were randomly assigned to get clofarabine and cytarabine or cytarabine, daunorubicin, and etoposide as their first treatment course

-• Low-risk patients received four courses of chemotherapy
+• Low-risk patients got 4 courses of chemotherapy

-• Standard-risk patients who had an appropriate NK cell donor received four courses of chemotherapy followed by an infusion of NK cells.
-Other standard-risk patients received four courses of chemotherapy without NK cell therapy.
+• Standard-risk patients who had appropriate NK cell donors had 4 courses of chemotherapy followed by an infusion of NK cells.
+Other standard-risk patients got 4 courses of chemotherapy without NK cell therapy.

-• High-risk patients received two or three courses of chemotherapy followed by hematopoietic cell transplantation.
+• High-risk patients got 2 or 3 courses of chemotherapy followed by hematopoietic cell transplantation.

 What did we learn from this study?

-After two courses of therapy, 92.3% of the 285 patients were in complete remission.
-Minimal residual disease was present on Day 22 of therapy in 47% of patients who received clofarabine and cytarabine and in 35% of patients who received cytarabine, daunorubicin and etoposide.
-Despite this result, the 3-year event-free survival rate did not differ significantly between the two treatment arms.
-The 3-year overall survival rate was 75% for patients who received clofarabine and cytarabine and 65% for those who received cytarabine, daunorubicin and etoposide (result is not statistically different).
+Minimal residual disease (small numbers of leukemia cells) was present on Day 22 of therapy in 47% of patients who got clofarabine and cytarabine and in 35% of patients who got cytarabine, daunorubicin, and etoposide.
+Despite this result, the 3-year event-free survival rate did not differ significantly between the 2 treatment arms.
+The 3-year overall survival rate was 75% for patients who got clofarabine and cytarabine and 65% for those who got cytarabine, daunorubicin, and etoposide.

-Patients who received NK cells tolerated the treatment well.
-But, the therapy with NK cells did not improve survival rates.
+Patients who got NK cells tolerated the treatment well.
+But the therapy with NK cells did not improve survival rates.

 What are the next research steps as a result of this study?